Felteng/f1-town-square/README.md

         - A site admin may also approve a comment through from the event page.

-    - Whenever any CRUD button is pressed and the request is sent the button gets disabled to avoid excessive requests being made and bugs occuring.
+    - Whenever any CRUD button is pressed and the request is sent the button gets disabled to avoid excessive requests being made and bugs occurring.

     - Whenever a CRUD button is pressed the users y-scroll position is captured so that went the operation is done they will be returned to the same scroll and view as when the action was made.
         <details>